-This studio is a continuation of the thesis process began in AR601.
-It focuses on the conceptualization and further development of a student-selected design project.
+TThis studio is a continuation of the thesis process

+ization and further development of a studentselected design project.
 Students who have completed a topic studio for AR601 will begin their thesis sequence in AR602.

 This studio is the final segment of the thesis project sequence.
-The thesis will be further developed and documented in this quarter.
+The thesis will be further developed and documented in this guarter